-ASAA will schedule practice times for specific sports that will be made available to all teams on the afternoon/evening of the day preceding the championship.
+ASAA will make an effort to schedule practice times in the afternoon/evening of the day preceding the championship.
 Practice location, and length will be the same for all teams.
-Some sports ASAA will not be able to schedule practice time, if this is the case, teams will have to arrange their own practice site and time.
+Due to facility usage and schedule limitations ASAA will not be able to provide practice time for every sport/activity.
+If this is the case, teams will have to arrange their own practice site and time.